flavianoM/Graph-PseudoSpectrum/README.md

      '<grep eps_0.05 pspectrum.txt' u 2:3:4 w p pt 7 ps 1,\

      '<grep eps_0.10 pspectrum.txt' u 2:3:4 w p pt 7 ps 1

+You will obtain a result similar to that shown in Figure1.

 For more info, reach out to me.